NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

       --ip-detect-method 1 -o bundle_6001/out     \
       --max-iterations 30 --fix-gcp-xyz

-Check the GCP pixel residulas at the end of the produced resusual file (:numref:`ba_err_per_point`).
+Check the GCP pixel residuals at the end of the produced residual file (:numref:`ba_err_per_point`).

 At this point it is a good idea to experiment with lower-resolution copies of